-What You must Know before Applying for an Alberta Driver’s Licence
+What You Must Know Before Applying for an Alberta Drivers License:

-Are you a resident of Alberta and want to find out some basic information about applying for your Driver’s Licence in Alberta?
+Are you a resident of Alberta and want to find out some basic information about applying for your Alberta Drivers License?
 Here are the facts that you need to know about Alberta’s Graduated Driver Licensing program.

 1-for professional drivers of all vehicles